-- > refer to local procedures as outlined in A3-(Service) Anti-Bullying Policy Local Procedures. - > record the bullying on Management Information System - > offer support to those who are the target of bullying - pro-actively respond to the bully, who may require support - identify and assess whether parents and carers need to be involved - assess whether any other authorities (such as police or the local authority) need to be involved, particularly where actions take place outside of the site
+- > refer to local procedures as outlined in A3-(Service) Anti-Bullying Policy Local Procedures. - > record the bullying on Engage - where bullying also indicates a safeguarding concern, the event should be cross referenced to MyConcern - > offer support to those who are the target of bullying - pro-actively respond to the bully, who may require support - identify and assess whether parents and carers need to be involved - assess whether any other authorities (such as police or the local authority) need to be involved, particularly where actions take place outside of the site - Highlight concerns to senior leaders who will consider whole school actions which may need to be taken.